mitranim/prax/docs/html/api/lang.md

 ### `val(value)`

-Delayed identity function.
+"Constant" function.
 Returns a function that always returns the passed value.
+Useful when dealing with functional APIs when values are known in advance.

 Equivalent to lodash's `_.constant`.